splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ![Actions](actions.png)

-It is possible **to charge the customer manually** with the action `To charge`.
+It is possible **to charge the customer manually** with the action `Charge & Invoice`.
-Select date and period of charging, click on `Preview` to see services description and click on `To charge`.
+Select date and period of charging, click on `Preview` to see services description and click on `Charge & Invoice`.

 The system will automatically charge the customer, and it will be shown as a new transaction in the transaction's table.